mattgiguere/ChironBlue/README.md

 - Download the [idlutils Repository](https://github.com/mattgiguere/idlutils)
 - `cd` to the `ChironBlue` directory
 - either move `ChironBlue` and `idlutil` to `~/projects/` on your machine, or modify `$ChironBlue/chiblue` as needed
+- Open `$ChironBlue/REDUCTION/ctio.par` in a text editor and modify the directories to match your setup accordingly.
+Line by line comments are included for help.
 - at the command line, type `./chiblue`
 - IDL should start up without error
 - type `chi_reduce_all, date='yymmdd'` to reduce data